SasLuca/rayfork/README.md

 ### 2. Provide full control over IO and memory

 Functions that do IO are often optional and explicitly ask for IO callbacks.
-A simple wrapper for the libc IO functions is provided as `RF_DEFAULT_IO`.
+A simple wrapper for the libc IO functions is provided as `rf_default_io`.

 Functions that allocate explicitly ask for an allocator and sometimes also for a temporary memory allocator (memory that is freed inside the function).
-A simple wrapper for libc's malloc/free is provided as `RF_DEFAULT_ALLOCATOR`.
+A simple wrapper for libc's malloc/free is provided as `rf_default_allocator`.

 All dependencies are also used with custom allocators in mind, the library will never allocate without you knowing.

-Every function that requires an allocator or io callbacks has an `_ez` version which wraps the original function and calls it with `RF_DEFAULT_ALLOCATOR` and/or `RF_DEFAULT_IO`, this is useful for testing code quickly.
+Every function that requires an allocator or io callbacks has an `_ez` version which wraps the original function and calls it with `rf_default_allocator` and/or `rf_default_io`, this is useful for testing code quickly.

 ### 3. Easy to build